-As your university settles into a new Fall semester, you may already be wondering what you can do to make the transition into higher education even better for your students in the semesters to come.
-With all of the options that incoming students have to choose from when they are deciding which university to attend, how can you make yours stand out?
-With an ever-increasing diverse population of families here in the U.S., one way to help your university shine among the others is to provide materials and events in the preferred language for your incoming and current students and their families.
+With all of the options that students have to choose from when they are deciding which university to attend, how can you make yours stand out?
+With an ever-increasing diverse population of families here in the U.S., one way to help your university shine is to provide materials and events in a preferred language for incoming and current students and families.

 Even if the students planning to potentially attend your university speak English very well, it is entirely possible that their parents and families do not.
 Some of these students may be the first generation in their families to speak English.
 Before choosing a home for their higher education, many students will confer with their parents when making the final decision, especially when it comes to affordability and location.
 If materials are available in the family’s preferred language, your institution will stand out among the rest, and these parents will likely feel more comfortable with the decision to send their children there.

 So what materials can you have translated that will help your incoming/current students and their families feel more at ease?
 We’ve compiled a list of items you may want to consider to make things easier for you!

 - admissions materials, cost estimators, financial aid information, and checklists/important deadlines for students wishing to apply;

 - student materials, such as handbooks, course descriptions, and information on the majors and programs of study offered at your university;

 - any handouts you may provide on guided visits/tours (you may even wish to have on-site interpreters available during these tours for parents who do not speak English well, but who also wish to take the tour and gather information about your campus);